MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ##### Options

-1. Log in to the application as system administrator (“sa”) and process as required (no change from previous releases).
+1. Log in to the application as system administrator ("sa") and process as required (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account to the SysAdmin Fixed Server Role.

 3. Log in as the database owner (DYNSA).
-Since this option doesn’t require the Microsoft Dynamics GP Administrator(s) to log in as the SQL Server system administrator, this is the most secure option.
+Since this option doesn't require the Microsoft Dynamics GP Administrator(s) to log in as the SQL Server system administrator, this is the most secure option.